Skip to main content

 Send custom events to OneSignal programmatically.

-Trigger push, email, SMS, and Live Activities messages on behalf of mutual customers, directly from your platform.
+Send push, email, SMS, and Live Activities messages on behalf of mutual customers, directly from your platform.
 Use external_id or an alias_id to target individual users (for example, transactional messages), or use segments and filters to target groups.
+Always pass an idempotency_key and reuse it on retries to avoid duplicate sends.

 Create message API